-Research demonstrates that grief and Post Traumatic Stress Disorder (PTSD) can result in feelings of loneliness, depression, anxiety and maladaptive food consumption.
+Research demonstrates that grief and Post Traumatic Stress Disorder (PTSD) can result in feelings of loneliness, depression, anxiety, and maladaptive food consumption.
 Among the long-term sequelae of these emotional states is social isolation.
 Older adults who are American Gold Star parents or military veterans are particularly vulnerable to these conditions.
 Based upon NIH’s Science of Behavioral Change, this proposed highly innovative program encapsulated three pivotal components that promote health and quality of life: (1) health literacy & nutrition, (2) physical & cognitive activity, and (3) a sense of belonging.
-A series of 15-week workshops that integrate health literacy and nutritional cooking demonstrations were developed, implemented and evaluated by a sustained, committed “learning community” consisting of stakeholders at different levels (AGM residents, students, faculty, and community partners).
+A series of 15-week workshops that integrate health literacy and nutritional cooking demonstrations were developed, implemented, and evaluated by a sustained, committed “learning community” consisting of stakeholders at different levels (AGM residents, students, faculty, and community partners).
 Trained interprofessional teams of students and AGM residents implemented the Workshops.
-Formation of “cooking buddies” and “gardening buddies” among AGM residents were encouraged throughout the project to promote physical and cognitive activities and reduce social isolation.
+The Formation of “cooking buddies” and “gardening buddies” among AGM residents were encouraged throughout the project to promote physical and cognitive activities and reduce social isolation.
 At Posttest, participants who attended the workshops and embraced the “buddy system” demonstrated:

 (a) an increase in health literacy by 25% as measured by the National Assessment of Adult Literacy (NAAL),

-(b) an increase in nutrition-related knowledge, attitudes and practices as measured per FAO guidelines
+(b) an increase in nutrition-related knowledge, attitudes, and practices as measured per FAO guidelines

-(d) a decrease in dietary intake of polyunsaturated fatty acids, monounsaturated fatty acids, vitamin C, vitamin D, fiber, calcium, potassium, magnesium as measured by a 24-hour dietary recall
+(d) a decrease in dietary intake of polyunsaturated fatty acids, monounsaturated fatty acids, vitamin C, vitamin D, fiber, calcium, potassium, and magnesium as measured by a 24-hour dietary recall

-(f) a decrease in total fat intake, added sugar intake, total sodium intake as measured by a 24-hour-dietary recall
+(f) a decrease in total fat intake, added sugar intake, and total sodium intake as measured by a 24-hour-dietary recall